 - Performance evaluations shall be based on the direct observation or supervision of the employee’s work during the period since the employee’s last performance evaluation.
 In the event the evaluator has not directly observed or supervised the employee’s work, the evaluation shall be based primarily on the content of the employee’s official personnel file, including the applicable position description(s) and input from individuals who have interacted with the employee as part of the employee’s required job duties.
 If the employee receives any rating of less than satisfactory (or its equivalent), the document(s) and/or specific example(s) relied upon for the rating must be given to the employee and placed in the employee’s official personnel file no later than the time at which the evaluation is given to the employee in draft form.

 - Performance evaluations shall be prepared in draft form.
 Such evaluation shall refer to key incidents relied on if they are not documented in the personnel file.
 A copy will be given to the employee who shall have fourteen (14) days to review the draft evaluation, provide verbal feedback, and submit a rebuttal (if any) to the evaluator before the evaluation is finalized.
 An employee may request to discuss their evaluation with the evaluator within fourteen (14) days from the receipt of the draft evaluation.
-An employee may elect to submit any such rebuttal (accompanied by the draft evaluation it rebuts) to his/her personnel file.
+An employee may elect to submit any such rebuttal (accompanied by the draft evaluation it rebuts) to their personnel file.
 Any documents referenced in the draft evaluation which are not part of the employee’s official personnel file at the time the draft is submitted to the employee shall be placed in the file at that time.

 - An employee may submit materials for consideration during the performance evaluation process, including evaluative material from campus and community sources generated by individuals familiar with the employee’s work.